 Stocks for Retirement Income

-- Bucket 1: Holds short term, more liquid investments, like cash, certificates of deposit and government bond funds.
+- Bucket 1: short-term, more liquid investments, like cash, certificates of deposit and government bond funds

-- Bucket 2: Holds mid-term, moderate risk investments including balanced funds, real estate investment trusts and commodity-based funds.
+- Bucket 2: mid-term, moderate-risk investments, including balanced funds, real estate investment trusts and commodity-based funds

-- Bucket 3: Holds long-term, higher risk investments such as large cap stock funds, small cap funds, emerging markets and international stock funds.
+- Bucket 3: long-term, higher-risk investments, such as large cap stock funds, small cap funds, emerging markets and international stock funds

-As you get closer to retirement, you may want up to 50 percent in bucket no.1.
-When you’re younger, you may only want 10 percent in bucket no.1 and up to 50 percent in bucket no.3, said Hanson.
+As you get closer to retirement, you might want up to 50 percent in bucket No.1.
+When you’re younger, you might only want 10 percent in bucket No.1 and up to 50 percent in bucket No.3, said Hanson.